Snehal0203/presto-hacks-Inseason/README.md

 ** In Season by (Snehal Adbol, Kevin Hwang, Catherine Rasgaitis and Shivani Rajgopal) *
-> “Signlingo” A Vivaldi inspired app for practice productivity.
+> “In Season” A Vivaldi inspired app for practice productivity.